 Low Income Taxpayer Clinics (LITC)

-There are 3 LITC locations in Massachusetts providing services to taxpayers who are low income or who speak English as a second language (ESL).
-For the fiscal year ending June 2019, DOR awarded grants to each of these clinics allowing them to provide more assistance with state-specific tax issues.
+There are 4 LITC locations in Massachusetts providing services to taxpayers who are low income or who speak English as a second language (ESL).
+DOR grants allow these clinics to provide more assistance with state-specific tax issues.
 The clinics do not provide current year tax preparation services but may be able to help qualifying taxpayers with collection matters, audits, appeals or responses to DOR notices.

 - Boston – Greater Boston Legal Services LITC (800) 323-3205